Minimalistic view from above a megapolis

 Minimalism vs. Consumer Culture: A Reflection

 Consumer culture tells us we need more—more gadgets, more clothes, more of everything—to be happy.
-But minimalist lifestyle offers the opposite: happiness through less.
+But living minimalist life offers the opposite: happiness through less.
 In my own life, I realized how often I bought things to fill emotional gaps or keep up with societal expectations.

-Choosing a minimalist lifestyle wasn’t just about clearing out closets or getting rid of excess—it was about stepping back and reevaluating what truly added value to my life.
+Living minimalist life wasn’t just about clearing out closets or getting rid of excess—it was about stepping back and reevaluating what truly added value to my life.
 For too long, I had been caught in the cycle of accumulation, constantly chasing the next purchase, the next trend, the next thing that promised happiness but only delivered temporary satisfaction.

 I no longer measured my life by how much I owned, but by how much I enjoyed what I had.
 I found joy in the quiet, in the intentional, in the meaningful.
 Instead of living for fleeting moments of satisfaction, I discovered a life built on purpose, presence, and peace.